Leucaspius

 Leucaspius is a monospecific genus of ray-finned fish belonging to the subfamily Leuciscinae, of the family Leuciscidae.
 The only species in this genus is Leucaspius delineatus, known as the sunbleak, belica or moderlieschen.
-Thus species is found in Europe and Western Asia.
+The species is found in Europe and Western Asia.

 Description

 The belica is a slender fish with a tapered body which is usually from 4 to 6 cm long and seldom grows larger than 10 cm.
 It has an upward-turned mouth and a short lateral line which extends about seven to ten scales from the gill cover.
 The anal fin is short and consists of eleven to fourteen rays.
 This is a silvery fish with a particularly intense band of colour running along the flank.